Macarious-GK/Xride_Auth/README.md

     "email": "",
 }

-this resend activation email if the user in not active and the email is in use. the server send link activation email and success activation email Return Bad Request if the user is Active or the email is not registered
+- This resend activation email if the user in not active and the email is in use.
+- The server send link activation email and success activation email
+- Return Bad Request if the user is Active or the email is not registered

 ## API to activate user
 GET /activate/<str:uid>/<str:token>/
 POST /users/activation/

-These apis are for server use to get the uid and token to activate the user, frist api is sent to the user and by clicking the backend make a POST request api "/users/activation/" with data contain uid & token
+- These apis are for server use to get the uid and token to activate the user, frist api is sent to the user and by clicking the backend make a POST request api "/users/activation/" with data contain uid & token

 ## API to Set Password
 POST /users/set_password/